 Refunds for returned cards

-If you leave your education or training or don't need your card for other reasons we'll refund you part of the cost.
-You'll have to pay a £50 administration fee.
+If you leave your education or training or don't need your card for any other reason, we'll refund you part of the cost paid for the pass based on the terms where it has been used.
+You'll have to pay a £10 administration fee.

-We'll send your travel card to your school, college or employer within 28 working days of receiving your forms.
-If you applied by 15 July 2016 it should be ready for the first day of term in September.
+We'll send your travel card to your school, college or employer within 28 working days of receiving your application.
+If you applied by 13 July 2018, your travel card will be ready for the first day of term in September.

 The card allows free travel on most public buses.
 You can't use it on private bus services and coaches.